 Press Release

-The bill, Amendment to the Act on Promotion of Information and Communications Network Utilization...
+Demand to Halt the Rushed and Unilateral Passage of the Act on Promotion of Information and Communication Network Utilization and Information Protection.

 LITIGATION